 ➤ Now use Fill Handle to autofill the rest of the cells in Column C & you’re done.

-Read More: Add Days to Date Using Excel Formula
+Read More: How Do I Add 7 Days to a Date in Excel

 2. Inserting EDATE Function to Add 28/29/30/31 Days to a Date